Adroiti/docs-for-code-review-tools/RuboCop/Layout-CommentIndentation.md

 ## Description

-This cops checks the indentation of comments.
+This rule checks the indentation of comments.

 ## Further Reading